desktop-commander/prompt-library/WIZARD_IMPLEMENTATION.md

 ## User Experience Flow

-1. User clicks "Use Prompt" on any use case
+1. User clicks "Use Prompt" on any prompt
 2. **First-time users**:
    - See installation check → Client selection → Copy prompt
    - Preferences saved for next time